w3f/polkadot-wiki/docs/kusama-claims.md

 #### Verifying your Claim

-After you make an on-chain claim for KSMs, your balance should be updated on the Polkadot UI immediately.
+After you make an on-chain claim for KSMs, your balance should be updated on the Polkadot-JS UI immediately.

 Having trouble?
 Get support in the KSM